usethesource/rascal/src/org/rascalmpl/courses/Recipes/Basic/Hello/Hello.md

 We demonstrate hello via an interactive session with the Rascal system.
 First we get the prompt `rascal>` that shows that Rascal is ready for our input.
-Next, we import the library module link:/Libraries#Prelude-IO[IO] since hello world requires printing.
+Next, we import the library module [IO]((Libraries:Prelude-IO)) since hello world requires printing.
 Rascal responds with the feedback `ok` so we know that all went well.
 Finally, we call `println` and proudly observe our first Rascal output!
 [source,rascal-shell]
 ----
 import IO;